6 Ways for Home Improvement Contractors to Increase Leads

 Potential customers face two basic questions: “What do I want to do?” and “How am I going to pay for it?”
-It’s easy to overcome any money concerns right up front by offering a choice of payment options.
+Start by offering a flexible choice of payment options when you first meet them.
 Half of all homeowners who plan to remodel their home at a cost of $5,000 or more finance the project in some way.
 Contractors who offer payment options can mitigate money concerns and instill customer confidence as they plan and execute the project.
 Attract more qualified leads and close more deals by showing customers that they do not have to compromise or defer their dream project because of money.

-Well-executed email marketing is one of the most effective ways to drive more targeted traffic to your website.
+Well-executed email marketing is a sure way to drive more targeted traffic to your website.
 Contractors who consistently communicate without bombarding customers are likely to increase leads.
 Emails should be short and eye-catching to compete with all the other inbox traffic.
 A little research into strong subject lines can go a long way toward open rates and click conversions.
 Good content provides value to the recipient, giving them a reason to stay involved with your company.
 For example, you can use email to offer coupons, relevant seasonal information, and design tips and recommendations.
 With a non-intrusive email, you can stay at the forefront of your customers’ minds, resulting in new projects and referrals.

 Referrals can be some of the most lucrative leads out there, because they give you built-in credibility and enhance your trusted reputation.
 When current customers provide your leads, you can move seamlessly from one project to another.
 Try offering simple incentive programs for customers who generate successful referrals, because they’ll be more willing to give you the names of friends and family when there’s a reward in it.
 Offer it near the end of the sales cycle so the issue doesn’t cloud their own buying decision.